 - 2 cups shredded mozzarella

-Bring a large pot of water to a boil.
+- Bring a large pot of water to a boil.
 Salt the water and cook the manicotti until shy of al dente, 5 to 6 minutes.
-Drain and cool to handle.
+Drain and cool so you can fill it later.